iszczesniak/cpp/deduction/index.md

 ## Qualifiers

-**Top-level** type qualifiers (`const` and `volatile`) can qualify any type except a reference type.
+Type qualifiers (`const` and `volatile`) can be **top-level** for any type except a reference type.

-### Typ zwykły
+### Regular type

-Definiowany typ zwykły (niewskaźnikowy i niereferencyjny) może mieć kwalifikatory typu najwyższego rzędu podane przed albo po nazwie używanego typu, np. `const int` albo `int const` (i są to te same typy).
+The defined type (non-pointer, non-reference) can have a qualifier given either before or after the used type.
+There are no other places for a qualifier, and the place makes no difference.
+Qualifiers of a regular type are called top-level, even though they can't be lower-level.
+For instance, `const int` and `int const` are the same type, and `const` we call a top-level qualifier.

 Kwalifikatory te mają znaczenie wyłącznie na etapie kompilacji (nie uruchomienia): kompilator nie może pozwolić modyfikować danej typu `const`, a dostępu do danej typu `volatile` nie może optymalizować.

 **Swoboda.** Zmienną możemy inicjalizować wyrażeniem inicjalizującym, nawet jeżeli ich typy (zwykłe) różnią się jedynie kwalifikatorami